A Covid worker beat a dog to death in Shanghai after its owner tested positive - KESQ

 The clip, which appears to have been filmed by a resident of a nearby building, shows a Covid prevention worker — dressed head to toe in protective gear — chasing the corgi down a street and hitting it three times with a shovel.
 It then shows the dog lying motionless.

 In two photos posted online, the corgi is seen running after a bus said to be taking its owner to an isolation facility.
-Another photo shows its corpse being taken away in a yellow plastic bag.
+Another photo shows its body being taken away in a plastic bag.

 The video and photos have been reposted and deleted by multiple users.
 CNN cannot identify the original uploader of the video.